What do I need to know and consider before I book?

 What insurance do I require?

 We recommend the insurance offered by Transun.
 If you choose to obtain other insurance cover, it is essential that your policy covers you for ‘winter sports’, including snowmobiles and huskies.
-For more information on insurance, please see page 50 of our brochure.
+For more information on our insurance and to view our policy, click here.

 I know it can get cold in Lapland but how cold?